What Are RFID Tags? How They Work, Benefits, and Top Uses

 Higher Cost Compared to Barcodes and QR Codes

 Given the advanced technology packed into each RFID tag, it's no surprise that they're more expensive than traditional barcodes or QR codes.
-Although the prices have decreased over the years, the cost can still be prohibitive for some businesses, especially those with tight budgets.
+Although the prices have decreased over the years, the cost can still be prohibitive for some businesses — especially those with tight budgets — making barcode asset tracking beneficial to smaller operations.

 Potential Signal Interference

 While RFID technology is powerful, it can still be affected by certain types of interference.
-Factors like metal and liquids have the potential to disrupt signal transmission, making tag reading in certain environments a challenge.
+Factors like metal, liquids, and other magnetic fields in the surrounding area have the potential to disrupt signal transmission, making tag reading in certain environmental conditions a challenge.

 Maintenance and Battery Replacement for Active RFID Tags